USA Customs Clearance Logo White

 The USDA has specific regulations regarding the importation of organic products into the U.S. food market.
 Any organic products that are brought into the U.S. must adhere to USDA organic regulations or an authorized international standard.

-Under the USDA organic regulations, organic products need to be imported from farms and businesses that have a USDA organic certification.
+Under the USDA organic regulations, organic products need to be imported from farms and businesses that are USDA organic certified.
 For a farm or business to obtain the USDA organic certification, they must first complete these five steps:

 1. Farm/business adopts USDA organic practices, selects USDA-accredited certifying agents and sends their application and relevant fees to their certifying agent.